 Oligohydramnios (too little amniotic fluid) slows lung growth, possibly by lung compression or by affecting fetal breathing movements or the volume of fluid within the potential airways and airspaces.

 In 1899, it was suggested that hiccups were a form of preparation for the fetus to strengthen the muscles involved in breathing.
-Fetal hiccups are often described by pregnant women as jerky movements that “come and go”; they are not harmful.
+Fetal hiccups are often described by pregnant women as jerky movements that “come and go”.

 One study made 35 two-hour recordings of fetal heart rate and movements and noted 14 periods of hiccups, with an average duration of 3.5 min (range was 1 to 8 minutes).
 The amount of hiccups during those time frames varied from 10 to 21 per minute.